Jonr1944/JReisherPortfolio/final_project_jreisher.md

 ## *Project Outline*

 ##### _Summary:_
-This project will evaluate the Hungarian COVID19 disinformation as it relates to vaccine efficacy amongst the Spudnik V, SinoPharm, AstraZeneca, and Moderna/Pfizer vaccines.
+This project will evaluate COVID19 disinformation as it relates to vaccine efficacy amongst the Spudnik V, SinoPharm, AstraZeneca, and Moderna/Pfizer/Johnson&Johnson vaccine distribution in Hungary.
 The intent is to demonsrate how media and social media can influence important health, political, or social issues.

 ##### _Outline:_